top of page

 Young person with red and lack hair with their head in their hands.

-You may have heard the term exploitation used to describe unfair working conditions, where people are not paid enough for the hard work they do, specifically in poorer countries where labour is cheaper.
+You may have heard the term exploitation used to describe unfair working conditions, where people are not paid enough for the hard work they do; specifically in poorer countries where labour is cheaper.
 This is absolutely one example of exploitation, but it is not the only way it happens.
 The type of exploitation Link to Change works to prevent happens much closer to home.

 What does exploitation look like?

-Exploitation can come in many forms and it can be hard to know your being exploited, or recognise that someone else is being exploited, especially because there are so many different ways it happens.
+Exploitation can come in many forms and it can be hard to know you're being exploited, or recognise that someone else is being exploited, especially because there are so many different ways it happens.
 However, here are some signs that grooming and exploitation may be happening to you or someone you know:

 Receiving unexplained gifts from new friends and/or partners.